-Several studies demonstrate cellular reliance on amino acids (from protein) as primary energy source and decreased ability to utilize more efficient energy sources like glucose, fatty acids and ketones.
+Several studies demonstrate cellular reliance on amino acids (from protein) as a primary energy source and decreased ability to utilize more efficient energy sources like glucose, fatty acids, and ketones.
 Others have found higher levels of oxidative stress markers.

 - Infectious disease

-Re-activation of latent herpes viruses like EBV, persistence of viruses in specific tissues (like coxsackieviruses in the GI tract or heart), chronic low level or undiagnosed infection with vector-borne infections (like lyme, bartonella, etc.), translocation of intestinal flora into the bloodstream (leaky gut) leading to increased levels of IL-1, TNF alpha, neopterin, and elastase that can contribute to common symptoms seen in ME/CFS.
+Re-activation of latent herpes viruses like EBV, the persistence of viruses in specific tissues (like coxsackieviruses in the GI tract or heart), chronic low-level or undiagnosed infection with vector-borne infections (like Lyme, Bartonella, etc.), translocation of intestinal flora into the bloodstream (leaky gut) leading to increased levels of IL-1, TNF alpha, neopterin, and elastase that can contribute to common symptoms seen in ME/CFS.